IgniteUI/igniteui-docfx/en/components/overlay_main.md

     public toggleOverlay() {
         if (!this._overlayShown) { // If the element is not visible, show it this._overlayId = this.overlayService.show(MyDynamicComponent, {
-                positionStrategy: new ConnectedPositioningStrategy({ target: this.myAnchorButton })
+                positionStrategy: new ConnectedPositioningStrategy({ target: this.myAnchorButton.nativeElement }),
+                closeOnOutsideClick: false, // overlay will not close on outside clicks
-            }); // The show method returns an ID that can be used to reference the shown content } else { // If the element is not visible, hide it this.overlayService.hide(this._overlayId); // Find and remove the component from the overlay container
+                modal: false // overlay content will not be rendered in a modal dialog }); // The show method returns an ID that can be used to reference the shown content } else { // If the element is not visible, hide it this.overlayService.hide(this._overlayId); // Find and remove the component from the overlay container